Post-Upgrade Tasks for the New Installation¶

 sso.url, the port is 19090 instead of 19443.

-You have to restart the server components of the Denodo Platform for this change to apply.
+Restart the server components of the Denodo Platform for this change to apply.

 This change is necessary so the components of the Denodo Platform can reach the Denodo Security Token Server, which is part of the Solution Manager.